 Context and Background

 NUAST is a specialist 11-18 STEM academy.
-The academy was opened on the 1st September 2014 as a 14-19 STEM specialist school and it converted in September 2018 to admit Year 7 students for the first time.
-NUAST is situated within the City of Nottingham and currently has a student intake at Year 7, Year 10 and Year 12.
+NUAST is situated within the City of Nottingham and currently has a student intake at Year 7and Year 12.
+Parents may apply for an in year transfer to any year group in school.

 NUAST has established an excellent reputation with parents locally and the school is oversubscribed for entry.